How To Manage Social Anxiety: Tips And Tricks

 iStock/kali9

 Living with social anxiety disorder can feel very challenging and isolating at times, but there may be ways to manage it and find relief.
-Included below are a few tips to consider.
+Included below are a few tips as you consider how to get rid of social anxiety:

 1. Lean on people you trust

 If you have social anxiety disorder, you don’t necessarily have to handle it all on your own.
 While asking for help can take courage, it may make a huge difference.
-Consider confiding in someone you trust and asking them for help in social situations.
+Consider confiding in someone you trust and asking them for help with anxiety-provoking situations.
 For instance, you might ask if they could:

 • Join you for a social event